Hi! Readers

 to big loans your credit report will determine if you can get the loan

 and what rates you’ll have to pay.
+The credit report will matter a lot

 when you apply for a mortgage loan, for a car loan or for getting

 insurance on your house, your car or your life.
+If your credit report

 does not look so good it is possible that you’ll not get the loan or